benjystanton/benjystanton.github.io/src/posts/2024-02-27-why-i-love-remote-work.md

 - Personal
 - Remote working

-excerpt: “Remote working enables me to be a better parent and partner, and do better work.”
+excerpt: Remote working enables me to be a better parent, a better partner, be happier at work and to do better work.
 ---

 After 2 days away with the team.
 I’m reminded that in-person workshops are often amazing (this one included).